andras-simonyi/citeproc-el/README.md

 ### Managing a processor’s citation list

-Processor objects maintain a list of citations which can be manipulated with the following two functions:
+Processor objects maintain a list of citations and bibliography items which can be manipulated with the following functions:

 #### citeproc-append-citations `(citations proc)`

 Append `citations`, a list of citation structures, to the citation list of citation processor `proc`.

+#### citeproc-add-uncited `(itemids proc)`

+Add uncited bib items with `itemids` to `proc`.
+As an extension, an itemid can be the string "*" which has the effect of adding all items available in the itemgetter.

 #### citeproc-clear `(proc)`

-Clear the citation list of citation processor `proc`.
+Clear the citation and bibliography lists of citation processor `proc`.

 ### Rendering citations and bibliographies